 Even more moving was the empathetic way these people, many bedridden and with trembling hands, urged me, with all the strength and force they could muster, to follow my own dreams, not to allow what had happened to them to happen to me.
 Had this occurred once or twice it would have had made a strong impression, but its repetition left an indelible mark.

-So, let me ask you something, did this poignant little story leave you feeling warm and fuzzy?
+So, did this poignant little story leave you feeling warm and fuzzy?

 If so, could it be because like the majority of those you just read about you too feel the best things in life are somehow passing you by?

 Well then the question you need to ask yourself is how can I avoid such a fate?

 How do I join the ranks of the “relative few”?